mverleg/pyjson_tricks/README.md

 }
 ```

-If the instance doesn\'t serialize automatically, or if you want custom
+If the instance doesn't serialize automatically, or if you want custom
 behaviour, then you can implement `__json__encode__(self)` and
 `__json_decode__(self, **attributes)` methods, like so: